AI Operations Advisor + CPA | founder | speaker

 Executive field notes for practical AI systems

-The goal is to turn implementation work into public teaching, speaking topics, practical frameworks, and clearer decision support for leaders adopting AI.
+The goal is to turn practical AI systems work into public teaching, speaking topics, practical frameworks, and clearer decision support for leaders adopting AI.

 Active